interblitz/BudgetBlitz-Manual/en/source/preface.rst

 Preface
 =======

 It would be nice to draw your attention to the common issue of a |бб| user.
-It is the hight entry level.
+It is the high entry level.
-That means that user should have a some time for studying the application.
+That means a user should have some time for studying the application.
 Therefore please schedule a time and it will not be lost for nothing.
-Most of users say that they do not regret about time spent.
+Most users say they do not regret about time spent.

 Introduction
 ------------

-User manual will help you to get started with app |бб|.
-The guide is not exhaustive but it is constantly supplemented and developed along with the application. comments and suggestions are welcome, see. `Feed back`_.
+User manual will help you to get started with the app |бб|.
+The guide is not exhaustive but it is constantly supplemented and developed along with the application.
+Comments and suggestions are welcome, see. `Feedback`_.

-Additional sources
+Additional Sources
 ------------------

-Russian language questions and answers: http://qa.bbmoney.biz/ru/
+Questions and answers in English: http://qa.bbmoney.biz/en/

-English language questions and answers: http://qa.bbmoney.biz/en/
+Questions and answers in Russian: http://qa.bbmoney.biz/ru/

 4PDA discussion: http://4pda.ru/forum/index.php?showtopic=658215